 This season, Kovac has restored the Spaniard to his traditional holding role, rather than the more attacking position favoured by Carlo Ancelotti in 2016/17.
 In that campaign, the Spaniard posted a career-best tally of six goals and five assists – but Ancelotti could call on Xabi Alonso and Arturo Vidal to plug the gaps in midfield, a luxury not shared by Kovac.

-In 2018/19, the 27-year-old has only had a hand in three goals – teeing up James Rodriguez at home to Leverkusen before scoring against Mainz and VfB Stuttgart – but he has given Bayern much-needed balance from the centre of the pitch, providing crucial defensive cover.
-The stats don't lie: in their four outings without Thiago, the record champions shipped 10 goals (2.5 per game), while they have conceded just 14 in the 17 matches with him in the line-up (0.82 per game).
+In 2018/19, the 27-year-old has only had a hand in four goals – teeing up James Rodriguez against Leverkusen and Robert Lewandowski in the 5-1 thrashing of Borussia Mönchengladbach, as well as scoring against Mainz and VfB Stuttgart – but he has given Bayern much-needed balance from the centre of the pitch, providing crucial defensive cover.
+The stats don't lie: in their four outings without Thiago, the record champions shipped 10 goals (2.5 per game), while they have conceded just 17 in the 20 matches with him in the line-up (0.85 per game).

 Thiago's laser-like passing ability has long been the most famed aspect of his game, and he continues to circulate the ball with the regularity of a metronome – this term he boasts a staggering 93 per cent pass completion rate, which is second only to Dortmund's Axel Witsel among Bundesliga midfielders.